iiTONELOC/iitoneloc/README.md

 # Hello, my name is Anthony

-## I&apos;m an Aspiring Cybersecurity Engineer & Fullstack Web Developer
+## I&apos;m Cybersecurity Engineer & Fullstack Web Developer

 I am a Cybersecurity Engineering senior at the University of Arizona and hold a Full Stack Web Development certificate from the